-Providing open license and useful learning & teaching materials from prestigious universities around the world to support learning and teaching activities at RMIT University and many universities in Vietnam.
+Providing open license and useful materials in learning & teaching activities from prestigious universities around the world to support students and academics at RMIT University and other universities in Vietnam.

 JSTOR offers a growing list of Open Access ebooks from respected presses, such as University of California Press and University of Michigan Press, at no cost to libraries or users.
 More than 100 titles are now available, and several hundred more will be added by the end of 2017.

 The ebooks, which reflect JSTOR’s high standards for quality content, are freely available for anyone in the world to use.
 Each ebook carries one of six Creative Commons licenses determined by the publisher.
 The titles are easy to use, with no DRM restrictions and no limits on chapter PDF downloads or printing.
 Users will not need to register or log in to JSTOR.
 (Source: JSTOR webpage)